kstueb/riversand/README.md

 ------------------------------------------

 `riversand` is a python package to calculate catchmentwide erosion rates from cosmogenic nuclide concentrations in river sand samples.
-The program calculates the hypsometric statistics of the catchment area from a digital elevation model.
+The program computes the hypsometric statistics of the catchment area from a digital elevation model.
 It uses the online erosion rate calculator by Greg Balco (e.g. [http://stoneage.hzdr.de/](http://stoneage.hzdr.de/)) to determine predicted